fac22/week5-MJ/README.md

 # week5-mj

+Team MJ
+We built 🎮 The Guessing Game 🎮 using React with Github API.
+We wanted to let users to present their Github followers and then guess followers' username on Github.👀

-## Criteria
+## Acceptance Criteria ✅

-Accept some user input (e.g. a username)
+- [x] Accept some user input (e.g. a username)
-Query an API (e.g. the Github API, or any other fun one) Populate the UI with API data
+- [x] Query an API (e.g. the Github API, or any other fun one)
+- [x] Populate the UI with API data
-Have some form of persistent state and interactivity, e.g.
+- [x] Have some form of persistent state and interactivity,
-A hunger bar that decreases over time and is topped up when you feed them stars A button to add more users to your collection

-## Stretch criteria
+## Stretch criteria 🙆‍♀️🙅‍♀️🙆🏾🙅🏾‍♂️

-Save your state to localstorage so you can leave the page and come back later Make it look great
+- [ ] Save your state to localstorage so you can leave the page and come back later
+- [x] Make it look great

+## User Stories

+- I want to get to know my followers I want to try to remember their username.
+- I want to get my username and present profile on the page so I can make sure I'm looking at my followers.
+- I would like to be able to search my followers and present them only when I get their name correct.
+- I want to have some time limit so the game can be more interesting
+- I also want to get some reward when I get my followers name correct.

+## Planning

+<img width="1277" alt="planning_project" src="https://user-images.githubusercontent.com/78619809/139054521-33e2446f-6c12-4cc1-8ba5-a91452c27c6f.png">

+## Screenshots

+## Bugs

+- We spent a long time to figure out when our components didn't return anything.
+It was because we used `{}` after `return` with React we should use `()` to `return`.
+- When we depoloyed our app on Netlify, it didn't render our components properly.
+I could be we didn't have out package.josn on the top level or we had a nested directory.
+After relocating everything we were able to deploy out app 🥳
+- When we used `reactEffect()` to update state, we put an empty array as a second argument or put some values inside of the array.
+It caused a lot of problemd (e.g exceeding API limit, state is not being updated).
+We now know when to use empty/non empty array or just leave it empty

+### Handy things when we worked together

-## Co-authoring
+### Co-authoring

 Co-authored-by: Mohamed <76549147+Alisyad9@users.noreply.github.com>
 Co-authored-by: jijip41 <78619809+jijip41@users.noreply.github.com>

-## Planning

-<img width="1277" alt="planning_project" src="https://user-images.githubusercontent.com/78619809/139054521-33e2446f-6c12-4cc1-8ba5-a91452c27c6f.png">